-For centuries, vinegar has been part of the human diet as a condiment and food preservative, as well as the basis for simple remedies for people and animals.
-Usually, vinegar is made from several sugary and starchy material such as fruits, malt, sugar cane juice etc. by alcoholic and subsequent acetic fermentation (Tan, 2005).
-FAO/WHO defines vinegar as any liquid, fit for human consumption, produced exclusively from suitable products containing starch and/or sugars by the process of double fermentation, first alcoholic fermentation and then acetification.
+Since centuries, vinegar has been part of the human diet as a condiment and food preservative, as well as the basis for simple remedies for people and animals.
+Usually vinegar is made from several sugary and starchy materials such as fruits, malt, sugar cane juice etc. by alcoholic and subsequent acetic fermentation (Tan, 2005).
+FAO/WHO defines vinegar as any liquid, fit for human consumption which is produced exclusively from suitable products containing starch and/or sugars by the process of double fermentation, first alcoholic fermentation and then a certification.
 The residual ethanol content must be less than 0.5% in wine vinegar and less than 1% in other vinegars (FAO, 2000).
 According to Malaysian Food Regulation 1985, vinegar shall be a liquid product prepared from the alcoholic fermentation and subsequent acetous fermentation of any suitable food.
-Vinegar shall contain no less than 4% w/v of acetic acid and shall not contain any mineral acid.
+Vinegar shall contain not less than 4% w/v of acetic acid and shall not contain any mineral acid.
 Vinegar may contain permitted preservative, caramel as a colouring substance and spices as permitted flavouring substance.

 However, the production of natural vinegar is unfavourable among the manufacturers in Malaysia.
 Many of the producers refuse to produce natural vinegar due to several reasons such as the availability of the substrates and long fermentation time (6-8 weeks).
 Moreover, the price of synthetic vinegar is still much lower than natural vinegar in local market.
-Natural vinegar production has only been practised as a cottage industry in many states in Malaysia using various types of agro-based products and by-products as substrates such as coconut sap, nipah sapand matured fruit juice.
-There was no standard practice being followed by the local farmers and entrepreneurs have thus resulted in interference of contaminants, non-hygienic processes and un-standardized percentage of aceticacid and nutrition information in the marketed vinegar (Othamanet al, 2014).
+Natural vinegar production has only been practised as a cottage industry in many states in Malaysia using various types of agro-based products and by-products as substrates such as coconut sap, nipah sap and matured fruit juice.
+There was no standard practice being followed by the local farmers and entrepreneurs thus, have resulted in interference of contaminants, non-hygienic processes, and un-standardized percentage of acetic acid and nutrition information in the marketed vinegar (Othaman et al., 2014).